-Because of distribution requirements imposed on us to qualify as a REIT, it is not likely that we will be able to fund all future capital needs, including acquisitions, from income from operations.
+Because of distribution requirements imposed on us in order to allow SL Green to qualify as a REIT, it is not likely that we will be able to fund all future capital needs, including acquisitions, from income from operations.
 We therefore will have to rely on third-party sources of capital, which may or may not be available on favorable terms or at all.
 Our access to third-party sources of capital depends on a number of things, including the market's perception of our growth potential and our current and potential future earnings.
 In addition, we anticipate having to raise money in the public equity and debt markets with some regularity and our ability to do so will depend upon the general conditions prevailing in these markets.
-At any time conditions may exist which effectively prevent us, or REITs in general, from accessing these markets.
-Moreover, additional equity offerings may result in substantial dilution of our stockholders' interests, and additional debt financing may substantially increase our leverage.
+At any time conditions may exist which effectively prevent

+SL Green and its subsidiaries, including us, or REITs in general, from accessing these markets.
+Moreover, additional equity offerings may result in substantial dilution of SL Green's stockholders' interests, and additional debt financing may substantially increase our leverage.